zextras/tech-doc/source/_includes/adminpanel/wl.rst

    .. grid-item-card:: Favicon
       :columns: 6

-      The favicon will be displayed next to the tab's name.
+      The favicon will be displayed next to the tab's name and in browser notifications, if they have been activated in your browser.

       **Requirements**: